SamBissell/100-days-of-code/log.md

 **Today's Progress** Full stack app from https://www.youtube.com/watch?v=1NrHkjlWVhM.
 Didn't get edit functionality for some reason.
 **Thoughts:** ugh, gotta struggle to find out where I went wrong.
 I'd like to use this as a template for a new version the random adventure generator above.

+### Days 44: 8/12/21

+**Today's Progress** Getting comfortable with react, analyzing the structure of 42/43 project **Thoughts:** starting to gel i guess...

+### Days 45: 8/13/21

+**Today's Progress** pseudo code for a full stack version of the instant adventure app **Thoughts:** gotta get started somehow, and I want to know what im doing beofre i dive in and waste a bunch of time screwing things up.